-of m 22 A A So (li (c Law concerning protection of minors in audiovisual media adopted in November 2011 Some elements of self and co- regulatory system for linear and for NON-LINEAR AVMS LINEAR SERVICES with subject matter such as violence, sex and drugs and implies that broadcasting organisations should exercise caution.
+Country LEGAL BASIS CO/SELF REGULATION APPROACHES LINEAR / NON-LINEAR AVMS PROTECTION TOOLS IN LINEAR SERVICES PROTECTION TOOLS IN NON- LINEAR SERVICES transmission.
+This provision is applied in the evaluation of programmes that contain or deal with subject matter such as violence, sex and drugs and implies that broadcasting organisations should exercise caution.
 In the matter of protection of minors, programmes that contain violence and sex which are likely to impair children shall only be broadcast after 21.00.
-LINEAR SERVICES a of m 20 A A A So (li (c C of minors in audiovisual media adopted in November violence, sex and drugs and implies that broadcasting organisations should exercise caution.
-In the matter of protection of minors, programmes that contain violence and sex which are likely to impair children shall only be broadcast Audiovisual Media Services Act on Audiovisual Media Services, Art.
+SI Law concerning protection of minors in audiovisual media adopted in November 2011 Audiovisual Media Services Act on Audiovisual Media Services, Art.
 14(1) - (3) (linear TV services) / Art.
-15 (on-demand AVMS) Statutory act complementing it (English version) adopted in October 2013. non-linear services, in relation to the classification and labelling of content and the development of technical measures to prevent minors from accessing harmful contents.
-Regulatory authorities have issued rules and general guidance for the protection of minors on audiovisual media services, whether linear or on- demand. (see AKOS Recommendation of November 2011 for the safe use of AVMS + APEK guidance on protection of minors from harmful content in linear and non-linear services).
+15 (on-demand AVMS) Statutory act complementing it (English version) adopted in October 2013.
+Some elements of self and coregulatory system for linear and for non-linear services, in relation to the classification and labelling of content and the development of technical measures to prevent minors from accessing harmful contents.
+Regulatory authorities have issued rules and general guidance for the protection of minors on audiovisual media services, whether linear or ondemand. (see AKOS Recommendation of November 2011 for the safe use of AVMS + APEK guidance on protection of minors from harmful content in linear and non-linear services).
 It provides criteria for the identification of "seriously impair" content, proposes levels and modes of the recommended protection, elaborates guidelines for classification and scheduling and provides proposals for labelling.
 Self-regulatory system for VOD services was established in Slovenia by Internet, cable and mobile service.
-AKOS followed and supported the preparation of the self-regulatory Graduated approach between linear and non-linear services regarding "seriously impair" contents.
+AKOS followed and supported the preparation of the self-regulatory agreement and of the code of conduct.
+AKOS, however, does not have any backstop powers nor plays any other Graduated approach between linear and non-linear services regarding "seriously impair" contents.
 "Seriously impair" (pornography, gratuitous violence): banned.
 "Likely to impair": allowed with some form protection.
 Watersheds or technical protection of access restriction required by law required by law.
 "Seriously impair" (hard pornography): allowed with access restrictions.
 PIN code or other adequate technical restriction).
 "Likely to impair" (explicit sexual content): allowed with some forms of protection.
-PIN code + classification of any sexual content labelled 18 in special section of the catalogue. agreement and of the code of conduct.
-AKOS, however, does not have any backstop powers nor plays any other role in this self-regulatory system.
-In 2013, the eight most important VOD providers renewed the agreement and
+PIN code + classification of any sexual content labelled 18 in special section of the catalogue.